 One of the most important factors between customers and brands is trust.
 If there is a breakdown in trust, then the customer relationship will either be damaged or lost.
 You might be wondering, what is the foundation of trust?
 The answer is that trust heavily depends on the commitments that one makes, maintains and delivers.

 To satisfy your customer’s needs, you must uphold your values and stay true to your promises.
-When it comes to meeting customer’s needs, honesty, transparency, and politeness are the best policy.
+When it comes to meeting customer’s needs and customer success, honesty, transparency, and politeness are the best policy.

 For example, if you are committed to the environment, it’s crucial for your business to combine words with action.
 Any commitment made to a customer is considered sacred and must be delivered upon.